OGGM/oggm/docs/installing-oggm.rst

     git clone https://github.com/OGGM/oggm.git
     cd oggm
-    # Activate your python environment (conda or venv) here if you havent already
+    # Activate your python environment (conda or venv) here if you haven't already
     pip install -e .[full]  # if using pip uv sync --extra full  # if using uv